Keyu-He/Keyu-He.github.io/_pages/about.md

 Hi!
 I’m Keyu He, a Master of Intelligent Information Systems ([MIIS](https://miis.cs.cmu.edu/)) student at Carnegie Mellon University ([CMU](https://www.cmu.edu/)).
 Previously, I earned my B.S. from the University of Southern California ([USC](https://www.usc.edu/)), where I double‑majored in **Computer Science** and **Applied & Computational Mathematics** and minored in **Artificial Intelligence Applications**.

-Passionate about Natural Language Processing ([NLP](https://en.wikipedia.org/wiki/Natural_language_processing)), I’m fascinated by its potential to bridge communication gaps and foster understanding.
-I worked on NLP research as a member of the [INK Lab](https://inklab.usc.edu/) and [DILL Lab](https://dill-lab.github.io/), under the guidance of Professors [Xiang Ren](https://www.seanre.com/) and [Swabha Swayamdipta](https://swabhs.com/), and the mentorship of [Brihi Joshi](https://brihijoshi.github.io/).
-My work focuses on **explainability and building user trust** in AI systems.
+Passionate about AI systems that can meaningfully interact with humans and enhance learning experiences.
+At CMU, I'm collaborating with PhD students [Qianou Ma](https://qianouma.com/en/about.html) and [Xuhui Zhou](https://xuhuiz.com/) on research in **socially intelligent AI and AI applications in education**.
+Previously at USC, I conducted NLP research as a member of the [INK Lab](https://inklab.usc.edu/) and [DILL Lab](https://dill-lab.github.io/), under the guidance of Professors [Xiang Ren](https://www.seanre.com/) and [Swabha Swayamdipta](https://swabhs.com/), with mentorship from [Brihi Joshi](https://brihijoshi.github.io/) and [Tejas Srinivasan](https://tejas1995.github.io/).

 ### Academic Achievements & Honors